determined-ai/determined/docs/cluster-setup-guide/deploy-cluster/sysadmin-deploy-on-prem/deploy.rst

  Install Determined Using ``det deploy``
 #########################################

-This document shows how to deploy Determined locally or in a production cluster using the ``det deploy`` command-line tool, which automates the process of starting Determined as a collection of Docker containers. ``det deploy`` can also be used to install Determined on the cloud; for more information, see the :ref:`AWS <install-aws>` and :ref:`GCP <install-gcp>` installation guides, respectively.
+This user guide provides instructions for using the ``det deploy`` command-line tool to deploy Determined locally or in a production cluster. ``det deploy`` automates the process of starting Determined as a collection of Docker containers.

+You can also use ``det deploy`` to install Determined on the cloud.
+For more information, see the :ref:`AWS <install-aws>` and :ref:`GCP <install-gcp>` installation guides.

-In a typical production setup, the master and agents will run on separate machines.
-They can also run on a single machine, which is especially useful for local development.
-This guide provides instructions for both scenarios.
+In a typical production setup, the master and agent nodes run on separate machines.
+The master and agent nodes can also run on a single machine, which is useful for local development.
+This user guide provides instructions for both scenarios.

 *******************
  Preliminary Setup